 Applicants for direct social services will still be considered; however, applications that outline a holistic or family-centered approach that align with the Foundation Priorities will be given preference.

 The sign-in page will ask you to enter your email address and password.
-If you cannot remember your password, click on, "forgot your password?
+(Please note that the email address and password must be the same used when you submitted your application.)
+If you cannot remember your password, click on "forgot your password?
 Click here" and the system will send your password to your email address.
-When the application cycle opens and becomes active, complete instructions on how to submit applications will be posted on the “Apply” tab.
+When the application cycle opens and becomes active, complete instructions on how to submit applications will be posted on the “Apply” tab of the website.

-We are unable to accept supplementary materials at this time.
-Please only submit the application form and provide any requested information.
+We are unable to accept supplementary materials.
+Please submit only what is required in the application form, thus providing the requested information.

 Once an applicant has hit the “submit” button, the application cannot be edited.
 However, you can still get into your account and view your application after it has been submitted by logging in with your email and password.

-A letter will be sent to each applicant after the Board of Directors’ first meeting of the year (typically in February).
+A letter will be sent to each applicant after the Board of Directors’ first meeting of the year (typically in late-February to mid-March).
 If you do not receive a letter by mid- to late-March, please email Ernesto Torres (Ernesto@nmmccune.org) with your inquiry.